-20 Things to Look for While Watching John Carpenter’s Halloween
+20 Things to Look for The Next Time You Watch John Carpenter’s Halloween

-After countless sequels and franchise reboots, including David Gordon Green's new Halloween sequel starring Jamie Lee Curtis (which, strangely enough, was co-written by comedian Danny McBride), it can sometimes feel like there’s no fresh ground in Myers.
+After countless sequels and franchise reboots, it can sometimes feel like there’s no fresh ground in Myers.
 But it’s worth revisiting the movie that started it all to see how many deeper nuances were hiding just below the surface of Carpenter’s sublime terror.
 We rounded up the strange facts, goofs, and hints to catch next time Halloween inevitably pops up on a TV screen near you.

 The opening credits set the mood with an image of a jack-o’-lantern and the movie’s theme song, which instantly communicate that Michael Myers is on his way and you should not underestimate him.
 The thing about that theme song: John Carpenter, who scored the movie himself as he did with many of his movies, clearly understood its power.
 It plays six different times throughout the film, along with variations on it (enough to make its own drinking game).